selfishprimate/gerillass-docs/content/docs/smartphone.md

 ---
 title: "Smartphone"
-site_title: "Smartphone Sass Mixin"
+page_title: "Smartphone Sass Mixin"
-site_description: "There will be times when you need to style elements only for one particular smartphone model.
+page_description: "There will be times when you need to style elements only for one particular smartphone model.
 Smartphone Sass mixin helps you to achieve that."
 ---

 # Smartphone